202C-Pilot/202C-Master-Course/forums-class-discussions.md

 Whether you realize it or not, you constantly encounter technical communication in the world around you.
 That table of nutritional information on the side of your cereal box?
 That's technical communication.
 So are the steps you followed to register for this course!

-This class discussion is designed to help you understand what technical communication is, how it differs from other forms of communication, and how to recognize it in your everyday life.</p>
+This class discussion is designed to help you understand what technical communication is, how it differs from other forms of communication, and how to recognize it in your everyday life.

 Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
 Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.